dchung007/GoodEats/README.md

 # Goodeats

 ## Introduction
 Welcome to goodeats, a clone of the popular [Goodreads](https://www.goodreads.com/) website.
 Goodreads is a popular website where you can search for the most popular books on the market.
-With goodreads, you can search for and write reviews for books.
-Similarly, with GoodEats, you can find the hottest restaurants and get the scoop on where to eat next!
-You can write reviews, edit, and delete them.
-You can also create menu items for your restaurant if you are a restaurant owner, as well as edit and delete them.
+On goodreads, you can search for and write reviews for books.
+Similarly, with goodeats, everyone can come on our site and find the hottest restaurants and get the scoop on where to eat next!
+If you are registered and logged into goodeats, you can write reviews, and if you change your mind you can also edit or delete your reviews.
+If you have a restaurant set up on goodeats and are logged in as its authorized user, you can also create menu items for your restaurant as well as edit and delete them.

 ## How To Start Development Enivornment
 git clone https://github.com/dchung007/GoodEats.git